john-git7/E-commerce/README.md

 - Created cart frontend page and displayed the products
 - For each product added an option to increase and decrease quantity using + and - buttons.
 - Created an Backend endpoint for increase and decrease quantity

+## Milestone-20
+- Created backend endpoint that will send all the user data using mail.
+- Created an frontend profile page that will display all the user data
+- Displayed profile photo, name, mail and addresses.